 Next, you’ll want to make sure you’re looking at the inbound links tab.

-From there, take a look at the list of inbound links, which are ranked by Page Authority.
+From there, take a look at the list of inbound links.

 From this list, you can see where your competitor is getting their traffic from.
 All that you have to do now, is reach out to these websites.